This post has already been read 11321 times!

-It’s a very interesting time in supply chain.
+It’s an interesting time in supply chain.
 There are a number of exciting technologies coming together to create new possibilities, and dynamic new ways of doing business and meeting customer needs, technologies like blockchain and artificial intelligence.
+These technologies and trends are making it easier than ever to digitally transform the supply chain and manage complex supply chains more effectively to achieve higher service levels at lower costs.

 One dramatic example of what companies are doing is Overstock.com, which started as a discount furniture company, and is now heavily invested heavily in blockchain technology, and has its own cryptocurrency unit called tZERO.